open-contracting/kingfisher-collect/docs/logs.rst

 Some messages mean that action is needed.
 The action might be to fix a bug, or to add a try-statement to catch an exception.
 If you don't know what action is needed, `create an issue <https://github.com/open-contracting/kingfisher-collect/issues>`__ with the name of the spider and an excerpt of the log, including the log message and the full traceback.

 CRITICAL: Unhandled error in Deferred:
-  An exception was raised before the spider was opened, like ``kingfisher_scrapy.exceptions.SpiderArgumentError``, in which case the problem is in the user's input.
+  An exception was raised before the spider was opened, like :class:`~kingfisher_scrapy.exceptions.SpiderArgumentError`, in which case the problem is in the user's input.
-ERROR: Spider error processing <GET https://…> (referer: None) An exception was raised in the spider's code.
-(See the ``spider_exceptions`` crawl statistics below.) **Action needed.**
+ERROR: Spider error processing <GET https:…> (referer: None) An exception was raised in the spider's code.
+(See the ``spider_exceptions/…`` statistics below.)

+  .. attention:: Action needed.

 ERROR: Error processing {…}
-  An exception was raised in an item pipeline, like ``jsonschema.exceptions.ValidationError``. **Action needed.**
+  An exception was raised in an item pipeline, like ``jsonschema.exceptions.ValidationError``.

+  .. attention:: Action needed.

 ERROR: Error caught on signal handler: …
-  An exception was raised in an extension. **Action needed.**
+  An exception was raised in an extension.

+  .. attention:: Action needed.

-ERROR: Error downloading <GET https://…>
+ERROR: Error downloading <GET https:…>
   An exception was raised by the downloader, typically after failed retries by the `RetryMiddleware <https://docs.scrapy.org/en/latest/topics/downloader-middleware.html#module-scrapy.downloadermiddlewares.retry>`__ downloader middleware.
-(See the ``downloader/exception_type_count`` crawl statistics below.)
+(See the ``downloader/exception_type_count/…`` statistics below.)
-WARNING: Failed to post [https://…].
-File API status code: 500 Issued by the :class:`~kingfisher_scrapy.extensions.KingfisherProcessAPI` extension. **If you need the collection in Kingfisher Process to be complete, re-run the spider.**
+WARNING: Failed to post [https:…].
+File API status code: 500 Issued by the :class:`~kingfisher_scrapy.extensions.KingfisherProcessAPI` extension.

+  .. admonition:: Potential action

+     If you need the collection in Kingfisher Process to be complete, re-run the spider.

 WARNING: Duplicate File: '….json'
+  Issued by the :class:`~kingfisher_scrapy.pipelines.Validate` pipeline.

+  .. admonition:: Potential action

-  Issued by the :class:`~kingfisher_scrapy.pipelines.Validate` pipeline. **Check whether the key collisions are caused by identical items, or by different items.
-If by different items, the spider needs to be updated to assign keys without collisions.**
+     Check whether the key collisions are caused by identical items, or by different items.
+If by different items, the spider needs to be updated to assign keys without collisions.

-WARNING: Got data loss in https://….
+WARNING: Got data loss in https:….
 If you want to process broken responses set the setting DOWNLOAD_FAIL_ON_DATALOSS = False -- This message won't be shown in further requests
  Issued by Scrapy if the ``Content-Length`` header doesn't match the bytes received, after which Scrapy retries the request.
 If you don't trust the ``Content-Length`` header, set to ``False`` either the `DOWNLOAD_FAIL_ON_DATALOSS <https://docs.scrapy.org/en/latest/topics/settings.html#download-fail-on-dataloss>`__ key of the spider's `custom_settings <https://docs.scrapy.org/en/latest/topics/settings.html#settings-per-spider>`__ attribute, or the `download_fail_on_dataloss <https://docs.scrapy.org/en/latest/topics/request-response.html#std-reqmeta-download_fail_on_dataloss>`__ key of the request's ``meta`` attribute.
-WARNING: Expected response size (56585019) larger than download warn size (33554432) in request <GET https://…>.
+WARNING: Expected response size (987654321) larger than download warn size (123456789) in request <GET https:…>.
   Issued based on the `DOWNLOAD_WARNSIZE <https://docs.scrapy.org/en/latest/topics/settings.html#download-warnsize>`__ setting, ``download_warnsize`` spider attribute or ``download_warnsize`` Request.meta key.
 Can be ignored.
-WARNING: Received more bytes than download warn size (33554432) in request <GET https://…>.
+WARNING: Received more bytes than download warn size (123456789) in request <GET https:…>.
   Issued based on the `DOWNLOAD_WARNSIZE <https://docs.scrapy.org/en/latest/topics/settings.html#download-warnsize>`__ setting, ``download_warnsize`` spider attribute or ``download_warnsize`` Request.meta key.
 Can be ignored.
-WARNING: Retrying (Retry(total=…, connect=None, read=None, redirect=None, status=None)) after connection broken by '…': …
+WARNING: Retrying (Retry(total=0, connect=None, read=None, redirect=None, status=None)) after connection broken by '…': …
  Issued by Scrapy's `RetryMiddleware <https://docs.scrapy.org/en/latest/topics/downloader-middleware.html#module-scrapy.downloadermiddlewares.retry>`__ downloader middleware.
 Can be ignored.

 Read the numbers of successful response status codes